 Laurie Bearss (Alto)

 Laurie grew up surrounded by a musical family.
-She was a member of St. Andrew's United Church and sang in both their Junior and Senior choirs before joining the Praise Singers Sunday ministry under the direction of Henry Goerzen and the Chapel Singers community choir, then under the direction of Joyce Rempel.
+She was a member of St. Andrew's United Church Choir before joining the Praise Singers Sunday ministry under the direction of Henry Goerzen and the Chapel Singers community choir, then under the direction of Joyce Rempel.
 Being mentored by Henry, she has, since his passing, taken over as musical director of the Praise Singers.

-Laurie is 'the cream in the middle' of Heaven Scent, a Ladies Gospel Trio and the Artistic/Musical Director for Curtains Up!
-Productions, a non profit musical theatre group who launch an original dinner show each Fall, the proceeds of which go entirely to local charities.
-She feels it is the best of all worlds to be able to direct, sing, and ham it up with her friends, all while supporting many worthy causes.
+Laurie is 'the cream in the middle' of Heaven Scent, a Ladies Gospel Trio and the Director of 'One Voice' a non-denominational community choir.
+She feels it is the best of all worlds to be able to direct and sing with her friends.

 The evolution of Grace Notes has long been tugging at Laurie's heartstrings as she, Henry and Randy had many discussions over the years about the possibility of just such a ministry.
 With all the right players finally in place, Laurie delights in every aspect of Grace Notes from rehearsals to concerts.
-With each new song, her faith is strengthened and the possibilities of reaching out with God's promising message are nothing less than thrilling for her!
+With each new song, her faith is strengthened and remains awed by the possibilities of reaching out with God's promising message.

-In her day to day life, Laurie is an Educational Assistant with Special Needs children.
-She has been employed in this challenging, yet rewarding, career with the District School Board of Niagara for 28 years.
+In her day to day life, Laurie is a Central Educational Assistant with Special Needs children.
+She has been employed in this challenging, yet rewarding, career with the District School Board of Niagara for 32 years.

-Laurie is grateful to spend lots of quality 'musical' time with her parents and special friends, and counts her adult children Adam and Rachel and her grandson Josh among her greatest blessings!
+Laurie is grateful to spend lots of quality 'musical' time with her parents and special 'Notie' friends, and counts her adult children Adam and Rachel, their partners Tiffany and Scott and her grandson Josh among her greatest blessings!

 'I offer you